 Standing for legislative elections

-All Luxembourg citizens who are registered voters directly elect the 60 members of the Chamber of Deputies (Chambre des députés).
+All Luxembourg nationals on the electoral rolls elect the 60 members of the Chamber of Deputies (Chambre des députés) by direct universal suffrage.
 The Chamber of Deputies is the national Parliament in the Luxembourgish unicameral system.
-Elections to replace outgoing deputies are held automatically every 5 years.
+Elections take place every 5 years.

 In principle, legislative elections take place on the same day and the same month as the previous legislative elections.
 If that day is not a Sunday, the elections are moved to the Sunday preceding the day in question.